-Repetition allows the student to repeat a phase of the curriculum.
+Students with ongoing academic difficulty may need to repeat a course, clerkship, or phase of the curriculum.
 There are two primary reasons for repetition.
 1) Students may voluntarily repeat a phase because of specific events (e.g., health, personal or family issues).
 This voluntary repetition can only be approved by the EAD or the EAD's designee.
-In these cases, the student can repeat the phase without any academic penalties.
-2) Repetition of a phase is recommended by the P & P, due to a concern that the student has not mastered the academic skills of that phase.
+In these cases, the student can repeat the phase without any academic penalty (i.e., not under Academic Probation).
+2) Students may be required by the P&P to repeat a course or phase, due to a concern that the student has not mastered the relevant learning objectives.
+Repetition will be recorded in the student's internal file and will be apparent on the student's internal file and will be apparent on the student will do so under Academic Probation.

-The following is a non-exhaustive list of actions for which the P & P would require a student to repeat a phase or course in the curriculum:
+The following is a non-exhaustive list of actions for which the P&P would require a student to repeat a phase or course in the curriculum: